- Bachelor programmes are often referred to undergraduate programmes. They generally require three years of full-time study.

 “The UvA is the highest ranked Dutch university in the subject areas Social Sciences and Physical Sciences.”

-Literally translated as the “free university”, VU is a modern campus with a large international student base that consistently shines in international rankings.
+Literally translated as the “free university”, Vrije Universiteit is a modern campus with a large international student base that consistently shines in international rankings.
 Former Prime Minister Jan Peter Balkenende is among its graduates.
+It currently offers around 150 programmes in English.

 “Vrije University consistently ranks in the top 200 universities in the world.”